-3.13 Finance income and finance costs
+3.14 Finance income and finance costs

-Finance income comprises interest income on funds invested (including available-for-sale financial assets).
+Finance income comprises interest income on funds invested (including available-for-sale financial assets.) and dividend income.
 Interest income is recognised as it accrues in profit or loss, using the effective interest method.
 Dividend income is recognised in profit or loss on the date that the Group's right to receive payment is established, which in the case of quoted securities is normally the ex-dividend date.